Nixie (folklore): German folklore

 The Yellow Fairy Book by Andrew Lang includes a story called "The Nixie of the Mill-Pond" in which a malevolent spirit that lives in a mill pond strikes a deal with the miller that she will restore his wealth in exchange for his son.
 This story is taken from Grimms' Fairy Tales.

 The legend of Heer Halewijn, a dangerous lord who lures women to their deaths with a magic song, may have originated with the nix.

 Alternate names for the female German Nixe are Rhine maidens (Rheintöchter) and Lorelei.

 In a fictional depiction, the Rhine maidens are among the protagonists in the four-part Opera Der Ring des Nibelungen by the composer Richard Wagner, based loosely on the nix of the Nibelungenlied.

 The Rhine maidens Wellgunde, Woglinde, and Floßhilde (Flosshilde) belong to a group of characters living in a part of nature free from human influence.
 Erda and the Norns are also considered a part of this 'hidden' world.

 They are first seen in the first work of the Nibelungen cycle, Das Rheingold, as guardians of the Rheingold, a treasure of gold hidden in the Rhein river.
 The dwarf Alberich, a Nibelung, is eager to win their favour, but they somewhat cruelly dismiss his flattery.
 They tell him that only one who cannot love can win the Rheingold.
 Thus, Alberich curses love and steals the Rheingold.
 From the stolen gold, he forges a ring of power.
 Further in the cycle, the Rhine maidens are seen trying to regain the ring and transform it into the harmless Rheingold.
 But no one will return the ring to them; not even the supreme god Wotan, who uses the ring to pay the giants Fasolt and Fafner for building Valhalla, nor the hero Siegfried, when the maidens appear to him in the third act of Götterdämmerung.
 Eventually, Brünnhilde returns it to them at the end of the cycle, when the fires of her funeral pyre cleanse the ring of its curse.

 Descendants of German immigrants to Pennsylvania sometimes refer to a mischievous child as "nixie".

 In popular culture

+Tove Jansson's first published picture book, her 1933 Sara and Pelle and Neptune's Children, the protagonists visit the Nixie's realm, the "underwater land", and are put in charge of the smallest octopuses.

-In The Nixie's Song, the first book in the children's series Beyond the Spiderwick Chronicles, the main characters rescue a Nixie named Taloa after fire-breathing giants destroy her pond.
+In the 2007 book The Nixie's Song, the first in the children's series Beyond the Spiderwick Chronicles, the main characters rescue a Nixie named Taloa after fire-breathing giants destroy her pond.
 Nixies are depicted as aquatic female humanoids related to mermaids but with frog-like legs instead of tails.